 Mason Jar Thanks

-I know we all love our Mason Jars and I just could not resist adding this “Thanks” centerpiece from Mason Jars.
-I think it’s just so pretty.
+I know we all love our Mason jars and I just could not resist adding this “Thanks” centerpiece from Mason Jars.

 I’d also like to point out the rest of this simple tablescape.
-The white dishes and woven chargers are perfect for Thanksgiving, but neutral enough for all of Fall.
+The white dishes and woven chargers are perfect for Thanksgiving place settings, but neutral enough for all of Fall.
 Add a few small pumpkins and this is just lovely.

 I know, I know.
 This is a wreath, not a centerpiece.

-But lie this flat in the center of your Thanksgiving table with a pumpkin in the middle or a candle in the middle and it is now a centerpiece.
+But lie this flat in the center of your Thanksgiving table with a pumpkin in the middle or a candle with some pine cones in the middle and it is now a centerpiece.

 And a beautiful centerpiece, too.

-You can find this Feather Wreath on Etsy.
+You can find this gorgeous creamy beige Fall Wreath on Amazon.

 I like when I centerpiece travels a good bit of the length of the table.
 If it’s low profile like this one, then the whole table still gets to enjoy it.